chiefmurph/MAUC/README.md

 [appropriate documentation](http://actuarialstandardsboard.org/wp-content/uploads/2014/07/asop009_027.pdf),
 `git` can be an effective technical tool that

-* Implements version control
+* Achieves seemless version control
-* Manages the technical workflow on complex projects, even those that are 100% spreadsheet oriented
+* Manages the technical workflow of complex projects, even those that are 100% spreadsheet oriented
 * Simplifies collaboration.

 ### Merges

+**Note: This section is included for completeness for maintaining the repositories of your own projects.**

 A `merge` is git's way of blending two branches together.
 For example,